Skip to main content

 Limits

-On dedicated indexes, read operations (query, list, fetch) have no rate limits.
+Dedicated read nodes indexes are not subject to read-operation rate limits, like on-demand indexes are.
 However, if your query rate exceeds the compute capacity of your index, you may observe decreased query throughput.
 In such cases, consider adding replicas to increase the compute resources of the index.

-• memory_fullness is an approximation and doesn’t yet account for metadata.
+memoryFullness is an approximation and doesn’t yet account for metadata.
+For more information, see Index fullness.

 Cost